Click here to sign in with or

 According to U.S. News & World Report, the top three HBCUs are Spelman College, Howard University and Xavier University of Louisiana.

-Spelman: Located in Atlanta, Spelman is the oldest historically Black for women in America, according to the ranking site.
+Spelman: Located in Atlanta, Spelman is the oldest historically Black college for women in America, according to the ranking site.
 The private college has 2,097 students.

 Howard: In Washington, D.C., Howard has an enrollment of more than 11,000 and is known for producing a great deal of the nation’s Black doctors, dentists, pharmacists and engineers, according to the school’s website.